 Viagenco Hospital is training 50 community based palliative care givers and 10 nurses from different hospitals with our support.

-At Meru Hospice and Laikipia County Palliative Care Centre we are supporting home visits, conducted from each hospice by two teams of hospice nurses and community health volunteers trained in palliative care.
-Over 225 patients and their families are benefitting.
+At Meru Hospice we are supporting home visits, conducted teams of hospice nurses and community health volunteers trained in palliative care.
+Over 175 patients and their families are benefitting.
+We are also supporting some running costs to bridge the gap in the hospice’s overstretched finances and enable them to continue providing vital services.

 Nyeri Hospice is providing palliative day-care at their outpatient clinic for over 100 patients with our support.